 After a few years of this my writing slowed down.
 I ran out of ideas.
 It became clear to me then that self-destruction was not actually a magical fountain of talent or inspiration.
 So I finally started going to therapy, stopped using drugs, moderated my drinking, and focused on my writing.
 And instead of dying at 27, I sold my first book that year.
 And a year later I sold another one.

-My college’s alumni publication ran an interview with me when the second book, Ballads of Suburbia, came out.
+My college’s alumni publication ran an interview with me when my second book, Ballads of Suburbia, came out.
 That novel was informed by my struggles with depression, addiction, and self-injury, and the interview was accompanied by a photo of me looking haunted in the park where I did drugs as a teen and a splashy pull quote: “I had to go to dark places.”
 Staring at it, I felt like I’d arrived.
 All that pain had been worth it.

 I always tell people that it’s better to pour your dark feelings into creating something rather than into destroying yourself, and that is how I handle those emotions now.
 But after Ballads came out, I spent years worrying that I had used all my darkness up, and without that, what was there to write about?
 Well, a lot of things.
 First of all, you don’t have to live something in order to be able to imagine it.
 And second (and more important for my own mental health), I had to remind myself that one of the most incredible things that art can do is to bring beauty to the world.
 I had been obsessed with darkness because it seemed “honest” and “real,” but I was ignoring other honest, real feelings—like love, happiness, and excitement.
 I still write about sad stuff, because I think it’s important to acknowledge it, but I have a lot of fun writing about lighter things too these days.
 That’s the part of life that’s important for me to acknowledge.
 That’s the part that made me live past 27.
 I wish it could have done the same for all of those artists whose work has meant so much to the world.
 I wish they’d never gone and joined that stupid club. ♦